 HWRF HURRICANE MODELING AT EMC

-The HWRF group at EMC works in conjunction with members of the Global, Mesoscale, and Marine branches to continually make improvements to the Hurricane Weather Research and Forecast (HWRF) modeling system for each hurricane season.
+The HWRF group at EMC works in conjunction with members of all three EMC branches to continually make improvements to the Hurricane Weather Research and Forecast (HWRF) modeling system for each hurricane season.
 Extensive testing and evaluation is completed for each new model configuration before these changes are incorporated into the operational model.
 Collaboration from organizations like GFDL, DTC, NHC, and HRD is also essential to the hurricane team's progress.

 The atmosphere-ocean coupled Hurricane Weather Research and Forecast (HWRF) modeling system runs in the NCEP production suite on the NOAA Central Computer System.
 This system is developed and supported by the Environmental Modeling Center (EMC) and operated by NCEP Central Operations (NCO) since 2007.
 HWRF consists of multiple movable two-way interactive nested grids that follow the projected path of the storm.
 Atmospheric component of the HWRF model was coupled to the Princeton Ocean Model (POM) developed by GFDL/URI using a sophisticated coupler developed at NCEP for providing accurate representation of air-sea interactions.
 An advanced vortex initialization scheme and NCEP GSI based HWRF Data Assimilation System (HDAS) provide means to represent the initial location, intensity, size and structure of the inner core of a hurricane and it's large-scale environment.
 The NCEP Global Forecast System (GFS) analysis and forecasts provide initial and boundary conditions for the HWRF model.
 POM uses a feature based initialization procedure for representing oceanic features such as the loop current, warm/cold core rings and the cold wake generated by the storm.